“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.” -unknown

 Our extension policy:

-If you have all your forms uploaded to our office by March 15th, 2020 (and we are unable to fit you in for a tax consult before April 15th ) we will do an extension for you with a tentative screening to see if you may owe.
+If you have all your forms uploaded to our office by July 1st, 2020 (and we are unable to fit you in for a tax consult before July 15th ) we will do an extension for you with a tentative screening to see if you may owe.
 (An extension agreement form will be emailed to you to confirm this.)
-If we do not have all your forms in house by March 15th, you need to fill out an extension request on our website. ( See link provided)
+If we do not have all your forms in house by July 1st, we will do the basic filling of extension form 4868.

-PA, OH, IN, MO state residents: We do not file municipal extensions.
+PA, OH, MI, IN, NY & MO state residents: We do not file municipal extensions.
 Please check with your local taxing authority to see what you need to do.
 If you need a copy of the Federal 4868, email us, and we will forward it to you.

 We love emails.
 They can be answered at any time, day or night. :D